Studio apartment dwellers are faced with a unique interior design challenge: Transform one open room into a multifunctional living space.

 Choose Solid Fabrics

-If your goal is to make your space appear larger, The Spruce recommends selecting solid-colored upholstery for furniture instead of bold plaids, stripes, or prints.
+If your goal is to make your space appear larger, The Spruce recommends selecting solid-coloured upholstery for furniture instead of bold plaids, stripes, or prints.
 For visual interest in a sea of solids, use textured accents, like velvet pillows.

-Today’s space-saving furnishings and interior design solutions have the ability to transform even the smallest studio apartment into a cozy home.
+Today’s space-saving furnishings and interior design solutions have the ability to transform even the smallest studio apartment into a cosy home.
 From Murphy beds to wall-mounted lighting fixtures, these small-space design tricks prove that you don’t need to a big house to live in high style.